TomJS14/TomJS14/README.md

 Some of my projects so far:

-- [Etch a Sketch](https://github.com/TomJS14/etch-a-sketch):  This was my first project with a good deal of DOM manipulation
+- [Etch a Sketch](https://tomjs14.github.io/etch-a-sketch):  This was my first project with a good deal of DOM manipulation
-- [Calculator](https://github.com/TomJS14/calculator): UI Design, a little Math and event delegation.
+- [Calculator](https://tomjs14.github.io/calculator): UI Design, a little Math and event delegation.
 I enjoyed this one!
-- [To Do](https://github.com/TomJS14/to-do): Working with local storage, UI design and modular code structuring
+- [To Do](https://tomjs14.github.io/to-do/): Working with local storage, UI design and modular code structuring
-- [Sign up form](https://github.com/TomJS14/user-form): Form Validation, and a little CSS trickery / animations.
+- [Sign up form](https://tomjs14.github.io/sign-up-form/): Form Validation, and a little CSS trickery / animations.
-- [Weather App](https://github.com/TomJS14/weather-app): Working with API's, Async functions and promises
+- [Weather App](https://tomjs14.github.io/weather-app/): Working with API's, Async functions and promises
 - [Knight Travails](https://github.com/TomJS14/knight-travails): Working with data structures and algorithms to find the shortest path for a knight to travel across the chess board.
+- [Battleship](https://tomjs14.github.io/battleships/): A drag and drop battleships game.
+(Set up for horizontal play only for now)
+- [CV-Generator](https://main--resilient-creponne-61313e.netlify.app/): A react based app for generating a CV, use of state to update components as required.
+- [Rick & Morty Memory card game](https://memorycard-rick.netlify.app/): A react based memory card game using a Rick and Morty API, more state, more transitions and component use!

 ## 🌱 What I'm currently working on

-I'm currently working on my Battleship game for my final Javascript project, I am also working with Jest for this project to put into practice what I've learnt about TDD (Test driven development)
+I'm now working through learning React and have built a few React based apps, I'm currently learning how to test within React.